iiasa/cse_impact_data/README.md

 - NetCDF file with grid area
 - Based on file from Yusuke Satoh, adapted by Edward Byers

+### landcovermasks.nc4
+- NetCDF file containing SiB2 land types, made from GWSP2 by Yusuke Satoh

 ### region_classification.xlsx
 - Excel file containing region classifications and mapping from countries to R10 regions
 - Based on IPCC.
 2022a.
 “Annex II: Definitions, Units and Conventions.”
 In Climate Change 2022: Mitigation of Climate Change.
 Contribution of Working Group III to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change, edited by A Al Khourdaje, R. van Dieman, W.F.
 Lamb, M. Pathak, A. Reisinger, S. de la Rue du Can, J. Skea, R. Slade, S. Some, and L. Steg, 1st ed., 1821–40.
 Cambridge, UK and New York, NY, USA: Cambridge University Press. https://doi.org/10.1017/9781009157926.021.

+### style.mplstyle
+- mplstyle file with parameters for the figures